Managing the impact of local development

 Biodiversity offsetting is a way of compensating for the unavoidable impacts of development on habitats for plants and wildlife.
 It’s only used as a last resort in the planning process, for sites where compensation is considered a viable solution.

-TOE can administer biodiversity offsetting funds for development sites anywhere in Oxfordshire.
+TOE can administer biodiversity offsetting funds for development sites in Oxfordshire.

 We use our local knowledge, networks and expert guidance to find suitable receptor sites and projects.